 Get an external drive and maybe an adapter

-The macOS Mojave Public Beta installer software is over 5GB.
-So you need a USB external drive that can hold that much data.
+The macOS Mojave installer software is just over 6GB, so you need a USB external drive that can hold that much data.
 The drive can be a thumb drive, hard drive, or SSD.

 If you want to use a thumb drive, an 8GB drive works perfectly.
-I used an 8GB Kingston Data Traveler G4 ($9 on Amazon); it’s cheap and it supports USB 3.1, so it’s fast.
-I’ve also used a VisionTek 120GB USB 3.0 Pocket Solid State Drive ($100 on Amazon) and older USB thumb drives that support USB 2, which is slower, but works.
+I used an 8GB Kingston Data Traveler G4 ($11 on Amazon); it’s cheap and it supports USB 3.1, so it’s fast.
+I’ve also used a VisionTek 120GB USB 3.0 Pocket Solid State Drive (Amazon link) and older USB thumb drives that support USB 2, which is slower, but works.

 If you have a 2015 or newer MacBook or a 2016 or newer MacBook Pro, you may need Apple’s $19 USB to USB-C adapter.
 This will allow you to connect a storage device that uses a USB type-A connector.
 If you don’t have an external drive and you have a USB-C Mac laptop, you could buy the SanDisk Ultra USB Type-C Flash Drive, which has a USB-C connector.
-You can get a 16GB version for $11 on Amazon.
+You can get a SDCZ450-016G-G46.

 When creating the boot drive, the storage device is reformatted, so there’s no need to format the drive beforehand.